Curriculum Aims at East Peckham Primary

 ○ Modern Foreign Languages (MFL) - French

-Each foundation subject (history, geography, art, design and technology, music, art, PSHE, RE and modern foreign languages) has a progression document which shows how children’s learning in one year progresses onto the next and throughout the term.
-This allows children to master their skills and apply them in a range of contexts before they start the next phase of their learning at secondary school.
+Each foundation subject (history, geography, art, design and technology, music, art, PSHE, RE and modern foreign languages) has a progression document which shows how children’s learning in one year progresses onto the next and throughout the term - please find out more about this here.
+This allows children to master their skills and acquire knowledge to then apply them in a range of contexts before they start the next phase of their learning at secondary school.

 Subject leaders have designed the progression documents with the school’s curriculum vision in mind and to allow time and opportunities for children to go deeper into each subject.